What is PRP?

 Platelet Rich Plasma solutions show great promise for the treatment of various conditions in the field of aesthetics.

 In particular, PRP has been shown to have beneficial impacts on hair regrowth.
 It may serve as an alternative to hair regrowth drugs like Minoxidil and surgerical options such as hair transplants.2 Contact us to learn more about the many ways you could benefit from PRP treatments.

 The Onto Orthopedics Difference

 Onto Orthopedics is an innovative orthopedic practice conveniently located in Plano, TX.
 As the home of Dr. Shawn Hayden, Harvard trained orthopedic surgeon, we specialize in injuries from trauma (including those sustained in automobile accidents), sports, spine, and joint injuries.
 We are constantly endeavoring to iincrease diagnostic and treatment options available for our patients.
 Some of our leading in-office diagnostic technologies include our ultrasound machine, direct radiography (DR) x-ray system, and the Mi Eye 2 video system.
-Some of our treatments include regenerative medicine such as PRP (platelet rich plasma) solutions.
+Some of our treatments include reparative medicine such as PRP (platelet rich plasma) solutions.
 With many years of surgical experience, Dr. Hayden also offers an array of surgical solutions for more severe injuries.
 These include high-tech arthroscopic procedures.